 6. Combine the Strength of All Resources

 Student retention is a large issue, and it's one that universities will continue to struggle addressing unless all available resources are used.
-This means combining the power of professors who first notice student absences with that of financial aid officers able to implement creative financial solutions and student affairs specialists who can put an at-risk student in touch with available resources.
-By crafting a comprehensive approach to student retention, universities can be more effective and students can reap the benefits of increased support.
+This means combining the power of faculty who first notice student absences with that of financial aid officers able to implement creative financial solutions and student affairs specialists who can put an at-risk student in touch with available resources.
+By crafting a comprehensive approach to student retention, supported by the appropriate technology, universities can be more effective and students can reap the benefits of increased support.

 7. Offer Ample Opportunities for Success